 President Donald Trump signed H.R.
 439, the “National FFA Organization’s Federal Charter Amendments Act,” after it passed the Senate and the House of Representatives with bipartisan support.
-The law updates the FFA Federal Charter in several ways including a guarantee of the relevance of agricultural education in our nation’s schools and its role in preparing students to fill the 235 unique careers in agriculture.
+Known as Public Law 116-7, the Act updates the FFA Federal Charter in several ways including a guarantee of the relevance of agricultural education in our nation’s schools and its role in preparing students to fill the 235 unique careers in agriculture.
 The new law also updates the selection process of the National FFA Board of Directors and grants additional power to the National FFA Delegates to make important organizational changes as needed without requiring an act of Congress.

 The modernized charter represents the work of many stakeholders of FFA over the last several years to update the previous charter passed in 1998 with technical changes.
 With passage, delegates will now be responsible for any changes to the organization’s constitution and bylaws in order to align with the amended federal charter, such as selecting board member roles.
 This process began last summer with a task force appointed by the National FFA Board of Directors and will be a key delegate topic at the 2019 National FFA Convention & Expo.

 Public Law 116-7 replaces Public Law 105-225 that amended National FFA’s original federal charter, Public Law 81-740.

 Previous Update (Tuesday, Feb.
 5) – Bill to Modernize National FFA Charter Clears Senate, House